joshfpedro/hops-project-2025/reports/paper/paper.md

 Our study indicates that epidemic mitigation may not require intensive early season intervention when primary inoculum at the landscape level is sufficiently low.
 Indeed, we observed a 10-fold reduction in initial inoculum (from the levels observed in practice (cite https://doi.org/10.1094/PHYTO-04-18-0127-R) could largely eliminate economic damage from powdery mildew industry-wide.
 Further work is needed to understand whether area-wide interventions targeting primary inoculum reduction may be more cost-effective than field-level fungicide intensification.

 When primary inoculum dose is not limiting, it is possible to calibrate intervention efforts to observed or expected primary inoculum dose and location.
 More intensive early season intervention is warranted when primary inoculum occurs in individual fields that are more highly connected in the disease transmission network or when the initial infections are caused by virulent strains that can infect more cultivars.
 The importance of intervention in highly connected nodes is well established in network epidemiology across physical and biological systems [[28]](#Pastor-Satorras2001) [[29]](#Cross2005).
+Minimizing economic loss was sensitive to the number of fungicide applications made in the earliest stage of epidemics, and this was particualry the case when primary inoculum first occurred in the most highly connected yards.
 The principle that controlling highly connected nodes can disproportionately reduce system-wide transmission appears to be robust across diverse epidemic contexts.

 ### Market sensitivity and economic injury level paradigms